xpepermint/ioredis-quota/README.md

       {key: 'github-api', unit: 'hour', limit: 100}, // allow up to 100 grants per hour {key: 'github-api', unit: 'day', limit: 1000} // allow up to 1000 grants per day ]);
-    // the request to run the github-api request has been granted and we can continue (we have not exceeded the minutely, hourly and daily quotas, they have been incremented for us)
+    // the request to run the github-api request has been granted and we can continue (we have not exceeded the minutely, hourly and daily quota, they have been incremented for us)
   } catch(e) {
     console.log(e.nextDate);
   }